 The symbiote name Phage, was largely derived from a Venom toy line that released around the same time.
 Like Riot however, Carl Mach was never officially known as Phage as this was actually the name of a different symbiote-like character.
 Carl Mach being named Phage was therefore largely fan-based, but in 2012's Carnage U.S.A. however, Carl's symbiote was officially identified as Phage for the first time.
 So in the end, the name "Phage" stuck.

 Major Story Arcs

 During Venom's time as Lethal Protector of San Francisco, Phage and his "siblings" were defeated by Venom and Spider-Man.

 It was later revealed that the symbiotes had survived due to efforts by the Life Foundation.
 They broke Eddie Brock out of prison and kidnapped him in a last ditch effort to communicate with their alien "others."
 Unfortunately Eddie refused to aid them, due to Carnage's example that his "children" became psychopathic killers.
 After Leslie was killed, supposedly by Brock, Carl went on a rampage to avenge her by killing Brock.
 Scream covertly killed Carl with a sonic knife however, having snapped from her schizophrenia and her symbiote's influence, believing that the symbiotes and any who host them were evil.
 Carl's death assisted Donna in misleading the others into thinking Eddie Brock was picking them off.
 She went on to kill the rest of the symbiote hosts even after her ruse was revealed.

 Phage survived, and was imprisoned/experimented upon in the Vault along with its siblings (except Carnage and Scream).
 The symbiotes eventually merged together, and bonded with a man known as Scott Washington to form Hybrid.

 In Carnage: USA, the Hybrid symbiote was revealed to have been forcibly separated behind the scenes.
 The Phage symbiote, along with its siblings, were rendered catatonic as a result of the trauma of the separation.
 Covert Government Mercury Team, trained with them to teach them specialized tasks.
-Phage was teamed up with Lieutenant Rico Axelson, Navy Seal Sniper.
+Phage was bonded to Lieutenant Rico Axelson, Navy Seal Sniper.
 It was used to augment Axelson's vision.